Before You Buy Another AI Tool, Answer These 12 Questions

 Pick a process: project delivery, job costing, customer onboarding, service requests.

-- Could I hand this to someone and have them understand the steps?
+- Could someone outside the team understand the main steps?

-- Do we know where the delays and repetitive work are?
+- Do you know where the delays and repetitive work are?

-If no one can explain the process, AI can’t help much.
+If no one can explain the process, there’s not much for AI to improve.

-8. Is your important data in one place (or at least a few known places)?
+8. Is your important data in a few reliable places?

 Think about: